clblamires/ninesjournal/_posts/2020-05-10-sacrifice.md

 My beloved,

 Well, I lied.
-I didn’t write more later.
-Everyone spent the day chatting as we traveled again, but we really did not talk about anything too important.
+I didn’t write more later like I said I would.
+It's actually been a few days since.
+Everyone spent the days chatting as we traveled again, but we really did not talk about anything too important.
 It was just travel, I guess.
 We met some merchants on the road driving a few oxen to Altea.
 The poor animals were so underfed!
 The merchants told us that the God King had asked for oxen as part of a very large sacrifice to Amalj’aa, trying to appease the titan god and stop the drought that is plaguing the countryside.
 Dea warned us privately that appeasing Amalj’aa is not a good plan.
 What sort of example does it set when an immortal god tries to appease a titan?

 And no, I have not yet caught any fish.
 Shadow caught four.